Global Mining Management

 Career Opportunities

-The Global Mining Management specialization prepares graduates for job opportunities in global mining companies as well as companies that provide services to the mining sector such as in consulting and financial services.
-Graduates pursue careers as senior managers in global mining companies; as professionals providing advice to the mining sector in consulting firms; and as analysts and bankers in the financial service sector, with a focus on the mining industry.
+• The Global Metals and Minerals Management specialization prepares graduates for job opportunities in global mining companies as well as companies that provide services to the metals and minerals sector such as in consulting and financial services.
+Graduates pursue careers as senior managers in global metals and minerals companies; as professionals providing advice to the metals and minerals sector in consulting firms; and as analysts and bankers in the financial service sector, with a focus on the metals and minerals industry.

 “The most important opportunity the Schulich IMBA provided me came from its broad exposure to all industry aspects.”

-- Our highly experienced CDC Advisors bring a unique combination of first-hand knowledge, experience and diverse perspectives in a wide variety of businesses and industry sectors.
+- Our highly experienced CCD Advisors bring a unique combination of first-hand knowledge, experience and diverse perspectives in a wide variety of businesses and industry sectors.

 - Take advantage of a series of proven career-building modules, including up-to-date Job Search Techniques, Self-Assessment, Resume and Cover Letter Writing, and Interview Skills to help you stand out from the competition.